Cartesian Fibrations of $(\infty,2)$-categories: Abstract

 \section{Abstract}

-In this article we introduce four variance flavours of cartesian 2-fibrations of \(\infty\)-bicategories with \(\infty\)-bicategorical fibres, in the framework of scaled simplicial sets.
-Given a map \(p\colon \E \rightarrow\B\) of \(\infty\)-bicategories, we define \(p\)\nbd-(co)\-car\-tesian arrows and inner/outer triangles by means of lifting properties against~\(p\).
-Inner/outer (co)cartesian 2-fibrations are then defined to be maps with enough (co)cartesian lifts for arrows and enough inner/outer lifts for triangles, together with a compatibility property with respect to whiskerings in the outer case.
+In this article we introduce four variance flavours of (co)cartesian fibrations of \(\infty\)-bicategories with \(\infty\)-bicategorical fibres, in the framework of scaled simplicial sets.
+Given a map \(p\colon \E \rightarrow\B\) of \(\infty\)-bicategories, we define \(p\)\nbd-(co)\-car\-tesian arrows and inner/outer triangles by means of lifting properties against~\(p\), leading to a notion of 2-inner/outer (co)cartesian fibrations as those maps with enough (co)cartesian lifts for arrows and enough inner/outer lifts for triangles, together with a compatibility property with respect to whiskerings in the outer case.
 By doing so, we also recover in particular the case of \(\infty\)-bicategories fibred in \(\infty\)-categories studied in previous work.
-We also prove that equivalences of such 2-fibrations can be tested fiberwise.
-As a motivating example, we show that the domain projection \(\mathrm{d}\colon\RMap(\Delta^1,\C)\rightarrow \C\) is a prototypical example of an outer cartesian 2-fibration, where \(\RMap(X,Y)\) denotes the \(\infty\)-bicategory of functors, lax natural transformations and modifications.
-We then define inner/outer (co)cartesian 2-fibrations of categories enriched in \(\infty\)-categories, and we show that a fibration \(p\colon \E \rightarrow\B\) of such categories is a (co)cartesian inner/outer 2-fibration if and only if the corresponding map \(\rN^{\sca}(p)\colon \rN^{\sca}\E \rightarrow \rN^{\sca}\B\) is a fibration of this type between \(\infty\)-bicategories.
+We also prove that equivalences of such fibrations can be tested fibrewise.
+As a motivating example, we show that the domain projection \(\mathrm{d}\colon\RMap(\Delta^1,\C)\rightarrow \C\) is a prototypical example of a 2-outer cartesian fibration, where \(\RMap(X,Y)\) denotes the \(\infty\)-bicategory of functors, lax natural transformations and modifications.
+We then define 2-inner and 2-outer flavours of (co)cartesian fibrations of categories enriched in \(\infty\)-categories, and we show that a fibration \(p\colon \E \rightarrow\B\) of such enriched categories is a (co)cartesian 2-inner/outer fibration if and only if the corresponding map \(\rN^{\sca}(p)\colon \rN^{\sca}\E \rightarrow \rN^{\sca}\B\) is a fibration of this type between \(\infty\)-bicategories.